 Step Three: Replace the Starter Motor

 Now it’s time to unbolt the starter with a socket wrench before pulling it off by hand.
-Then carefully reattach the new starter and place the bolt back on the thread by hand before tightening it with your socket wrench.
+Then carefully reattach the replacement starter motor and place the bolt back on the thread by hand before tightening it with your socket wrench.

 Step Four: Attach the Connections